Container Deployment#

 Troubleshooting#

-Services fail to start: Check logs (podman logs <name>), verify config.yml syntax, ensure .env variables are set, confirm service paths contain docker-compose.yml.j2.
+Services fail to start: Check logs (docker logs <name> or podman logs <name>), verify config.yml syntax, ensure .env variables are set, confirm service paths contain docker-compose.yml.j2.

-Port conflicts: lsof -i :<port> to find the culprit; update port mappings.
+Port conflicts: lsof -i :<port> to find the culprit; update port_host.

 See also